dotchain/dot/codegen.md

 }
 ```

-As the example aboce shows, code generation requires explicitly
+As the example above shows, code generation requires explicitly
 specifying the types needed.
 It is possible to guess these directly
 from the sources but that is not yet implemented